PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Selection Metric Rationale: Correlation vs. Second-Order Distance

 \subsection{Algorithmic Efficiency and Scalability}

 The estimation of Mahalanobis distance requires the computation and inversion of a covariance matrix $\Sigma \in \mathbb{R}^{d \times d}$.
 For modern MLLMs with high-dimensional feature spaces, this incurs an $\mathcal{O}(Nd^2)$ cost for estimation and $\mathcal{O}(d^3)$ for inversion.
-In contrast, PRISM’s correlation-based scoring operates with near-linear complexity relative to the feature dimension, enabling the processing of the LLaVA-665K dataset in just 1.5 GPU hours.
+In contrast, PRISM uses corpus-mean re-centering and an exact aggregate form of Pearson-style normalized inner-product scoring, giving an $\mathcal{O}(Nd)$ scoring cost and enabling the processing of the LLaVA-665K dataset in just 1.5 GPU hours.